 Interactive flat panels consistently improve productivity in classrooms.
 From improved organization to gamification to direct automation, this tech is extremely useful in so many ways.
 And take a look at #5 to make assessment less of a chore.

-Or read our full list of six ways interactive flat panels can improve your class’s productivity.
+Read our full list of six ways interactive flat panels can improve your class’s productivity.
+Or learn more about ViewSonic’s interactive displays for classrooms here.

 Would you say that your classroom productivity is high?